ballerina-attic/messaging-with-jms-queues/README.md

    $ docker ps
 ```

-Now let's see how we can deploy the `bookstore_service` we developed above on docker.
-We need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable docker image generation during the build time.
+Now let's see how we can deploy the `bookstore_service` we developed above on Docker.
+We need to import  `ballerinax/docker` and use the annotation `@docker:Config` as shown below to enable Docker image generation during the build time.

 ##### bookstore_service.bal
 ```ballerina